romantudorofficial/University_GameDesign/README.md

 ### Week 7:

 - improved game
+- added 13 more levels
+- added possibility to start again the game from the same level if you lose
+- improved design

 ### TO ADD:

-- add more leveles
-- optimize timer duration and increase level difficulty
+- optimize timer duration and platform positions